How to send bitcoin from your Material Bitcoin

 Enter the password you have previously set and click “OK“.

-Step 6: Check transaction status
+Step 6: Check the transaction status

-We can also check the status of the transaction on other sites using the hash ID that appears in the history, or in the notification from the previous step.
-For example, we can enter it into the blockchain.com search engine (don’t worry, this hash ID will not put your funds at risk):
+We can also check the status of the transaction on other sites using the hash ID that appears in the history, or the notification from the previous step.
+For example, we can enter it on the blockchain.com search engine (don’t worry, this hash ID will not put your funds at risk):

 Step 7: Remove Electrum wallet from your computer